 As with the visuals and the script, you'll want your voiceover to appeal to your target market.
 That might mean that they could reflect a certain age, culture, etc.

 If using animation, opt for a Unique Animation Style

-There are many different styles of animation you could use, but when all is said and done, opt for a style that’s totally unique and visually stimulating.
-At the lower cost end of explainer videos is a screencast video, where visual elements are moved around the screen.
+There are many different styles of animation you could use, but when all is said and done, opt for a style that’s unique and visually stimulating.
+At the lower-cost end of explainer videos is a screencast video, where visual elements are moved around the screen.
 It’s more of an educational approach than a branding one.

 Whiteboard animation is a style where images and words are drawn onto the screen, often with a hand and marker.
 Whiteboard animations are created right in front of the viewer’s eyes, grabbing attention while delivering your message.
 These days, whiteboard animations are considered “old school”.
 That doesn't rule it out, however.
 It may be appropriate for your target market and for what you're trying to achieve.
 Here's an example of a whiteboard animation we created for a company called BariMD:

 Another style is motion graphics, which is often more elegant in style and often incorporates 3-D elements and words building and moving on the screen.

 Putting your explainer video to work for your business